 The IPA publishes a wide variety of research papers and supporting opinion pieces.
 It also hosts conferences and lectures across the country.
 The IPA publishes the IPA Review, Australia’s longest running political magazine.
-In 2008, the IPA Review was awarded the Sir Anthony Fisher Memorial Award for best magazine.
+In 2008, the IPA Review was awarded the Sir Antony Fisher International Memorial Award for best magazine.

 The Institute of Public Affairs has a proud history of conducting research into important public policy questions.
 From time to time we identify the need for dedicated programs directed at issues that are so important and so topical they require clear objectives, dedicated staff, and a discrete identity suitable to communicating directly with the interested public and decision-makers.